ryandeussing/jimhopper/_sexual-abuse-of-boys/potential-long-term-effects.md

 * Peters & Range, 1995

-Note: See References on the [Additional Resources](/child-abuse/sexual-abuse-of-boys/additional-resources/) page of this section for full citations of the papers cited above and every other paper cited on this page, as well as many books.
+Note: See References to Cited Research under&nbsp;[Additional Resources](/child-abuse/sexual-abuse-of-boys/additional-resources/)&nbsp;for full citations of the papers cited above and every other paper cited on this page, as well as many books.

 ## Reports from Therapists